Do Your Research

 - Avoid low-value extras such as credit insurance, auto club memberships, extended warranties, rust proofing and upholstery finishes.
 You do not have to purchase credit insurance in order to get a loan.

-- Hybrid-electric cars are becoming popular among consumers interested in fuel economy and reducing their negative impact on the environment.
+- Hybrid-electric cars are popular among consumers interested in fuel economy and reducing their negative impact on the environment.
 These cars combine the benefits of gasoline engines and electric motors and can be configured to achieve different objectives such as improved fuel economy, increased power, or additional auxiliary power.
+Also look for the Smartway logo to identify cleaner, more fuel-efficient cars and trucks.
+Fueleconomy.gov has more information about hybrids, electric vehicles, and alternative fuels.